AaltoSciComp/python-for-scicomp/content/profiling.md

     instead of reading the whole file into memory.
-  - It is good to get an overview over standard data structures and their advantages and disadvantages (e.g. adding an element to a list is fast but checking whether it already contains the element is slow).
+  - It is good to get an overview over standard data structures and their advantages and disadvantages (e.g. adding an element to a list is fast but checking whether it already contains the element can be slow).
   :::
 ::::